jaredgorski/arpx/README.md

 2. Choose a release
 3. Download the appropriate binary for your machine
 4. Relocate the downloaded binary wherever you'd like it to exist
-5. Ensure the location of the binary is in your system's `PATH`
+5. Ensure the binary is located in your system's `PATH`

 ### Installing via Cargo